FihoFi/urn-mrn-fin/aton/readme.md

 ## 11. Change Control

-- This specification is maintained by the namespace owner
+- This specification is maintained by the namespace owner with support by the OID-owner.
 - Any resources a URN within this namespace points to, might become temporarily or peramantently unavailable, or change substantially.

 ---